STANDARD TERMS AND CONDITIONS FOR NAMED CONSULTANT MEMBERSHIP

 For the avoidance of doubt, and whether or not CIS is deemed under applicable law to have accepted an offer by Customer, CIS objects to and rejects all additional and/or inconsistent terms contained in a Purchase Order (PO) or similar document submitted by Consultant to CIS, incidental to the Membership purchased herein.
 Any such terms which are not specifically addressed or referenced in this Agreement are hereby rejected and not agreed to nor consented to by CIS, absent express written acceptance.

 E. Notices.
 All notices, requests, demands and determinations made under this Agreement (other than routine operational communications) shall be in writing and shall be deemed duly given (A) when delivered personally (against a signed receipt), (B) on the designated day of delivery (other than a weekend or Federal holiday) after being timely given to an express overnight courier with a reliable system for tracking delivery, or (C) six (6) days after the day of mailing, when sent by first class United States mail, postage prepaid and return receipt requested, to the address set forth below.
 Legal notices shall also be delivered via email to CIS at [email protected].
-Delivery via email alone shall not constitute compliance with this section unless expressly agreed to by CIS.
+Delivery via email alone shall not constitute compliance with this section.

 F. Order of Precedence.
 Except as otherwise agreed to between the Parties, in the event of a conflict between the terms of this Agreement and any other document executed between the Parties, the following order of precedence shall apply: (1) The terms contained in this Named Consultant Membership Agreement, including any CIS policies referenced herein; (2) An Order or Invoice provided by CIS to Consultant; and (3) Any other document executed and/or agreed to in writing between the Parties.